 How we approached designing UX for the online debt collector

-3 tips for better UX in financial services from UX Designer, Konrad Hawro
+3 tips for designing better UX for financial products from UX Designer, Konrad Hawro

 - Know your user

 As is always the case when designing UX, it’s good to know your end-user, their limitations and goals.
 In this client project, the crucial factor was the mental state of people undergoing the debt collection process.
 It’s rarely taken into account by designers creating user personas, but it’s essential for better understanding the end-user.